By Sam Jarman | FreeThink

 To spark the reaction, transition metal photo catalysts must instead be heated to temperatures exceeding 400 degrees.
 This ultimately makes the process both similarly costly, and far more energy-intensive, than just using ruthenium.

-LEDs & Quantum Simulations: team of researchers led by Naomi Halas at Rice University, Houston, may have just found a way around this challenge.
+LEDs & Quantum Simulations: A team of researchers led by Naomi Halas at Rice University, Houston, may have just found a way around this challenge.
 Instead of heating transition metals, the team illuminated them with a bright, finely-tuned LED.

 The iron’s performance remained on par with far more expensive ruthenium-coated nanoparticles.